HadiGrifat/Topographic-map-creation-optimization-algorithm/README.md

-# RoBin-Creating-topographic-map
+# Topographic Map creation optimization algorithm
-Using ground based robot "RoBin" with sensors on board to create a topographic map of are traversed by the robot
+Using sampled GPS data I'll create a topographic map and then optimize it to include less data points